SoldierChen/HomePage/_pages/about.md

 About me
 ======

-I am a Ph.D graduated from School of Computing, National University of Singapore, supervised by [Dr. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
+I received my Ph.D. degree from School of Computing, National University of Singapore, under the supervision of [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).

 <!-- My research interests are in hardware accelerator, FPGAs, heterogeneous computing, graph processing and database systems. -->
 My research focuses on *deployable* hardware accelerators for emerging applications such as graph processing and database systems.